vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 }
 ```

-`Equals` is for normal equality stuff, whilst `GetHashCode` is used in sets to "jump" to the correct nested list (i.e.: bucket).
+`Equals` is for normal equality stuff, whilst `GetHashCode` is just used in sets to "jump" to the correct bucket (i.e.: "nested list").

-You may now be asking what the difference between `Object.Equals` & `IEquatable<T>.Equals` is.
+With 2/3 functions implemented, lets finish the job by implementing `IEquatable<T>.Equals`.

 ## IEquatable<T>.Equals
+`Object.Equals` is a non-generic function.

-We have gone over 2 **non-generic** functions used for equality, however modern .NET now allows us to use generic functions.
+But with modern .NET & C# 5+, we can use generic functions.

-With this luxury, We should then also implement a generic version of `Object.Equals` too, because:
+With this luxury, We should then also implement the generic version of `Object.Equals` too, which is `IEquatable<T>.Equals`.
-* it allows .NET to internally find our equal comparison logic more efficiently
-* objects implementing an interface can often be substitued with similar objects implementing that interface (for functions accepting that interface)

-This **generic** "version" is `IEquatable<T>.Equals`:
 ```c#
 public class MyObject1 : IEquatable<MyObject1>
 {